 Honestly, they have overflow car parks, shuttle buses and tourists in serious masses come here so if it’s a must for you, it’s worth the extra effort to avoid the weekend and get up at the crack of dawn.

-Despite not being a fan of overly touristy hotspots, you cannot deny the beauty of this place.
+Despite not being a fan of overly touristy places, you cannot deny the beauty of this Rockies hot spot.

 We had time to pass before the Canoe rental opened at 8am, so we had breakfast before joining the queue for that bucket list goals experience – the Lake Louise Canoe.

 Money tip: $115 per hour/ $105 per half hour for this experience, or $75 per hour/ $65 per half hour if you’re staying at the hotel.
 Find out more here.